LangbaseInc/langbase-examples/examples/text-summarizer/README.md

 Check out the live demo [here](https://text-summarizer.vercel.app/).

-### Features
+## Features

-- Summarize any text content.
+- Summarize any text content
-- Make the summary as long or short as you want.
+- Make the summary long or short as you like

 ## Local Development